gmarnin/nstrauss.github.io/_posts/2020-08-11-mitigating-mac-enrollment-failures.md

 7. Rinse and repeat for 10 cycles (configurable) until the Mac finally gets an enrollment configuration.
 8. If after all cycles complete and the Mac still can't get its config, print a message recommending it be shut down for 10 minutes and then try again.

 The time savings comes in that the script is run as root with an accompanying launch daemon.
 There's no need to get a root Terminal session or run commands manually.
 Here's an example of the script's log output.
-In my environment getting an enrollment configuration almost always succeded on cycle 2, retry 1 - the 4th attempt about 2-3 minutes after boot.
+In my environment getting an enrollment configuration almost always succeeded on cycle 2, retry 1 - the 4th attempt about 2-3 minutes after boot.

 {% gist 86bca3bd2b361f97f7a48cfe3e56d07a %}